diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us029/02.analysis/Readme.md

-# US029 - Completion of a Task
+# US029 - Record the Completion of a Task

 ## 2. Analysis